MAJ Ed Rouse (Ret.) and SGM Herbert A. Friedman (Ret.)

 In March 1967, the 7th PSYOP Group Commander, Colonel Lundelius personally assisted in dropping the one billionth leaflet printed by his unit for high altitude dissemination.

+The Group printed 5,369,720 magazines for Japan, Korea, and Okinawa.
+1,680,000 calendars were produced for Thailand, Vietnam, Korea, Japan, and Okinawa.
 The 7th Group printing plant broke a record in December when they printed 173,000,000 leaflets.
 To break the record the plant worked around the clock and ignored the holidays.
+Eight thousand hours of radio programming in three languages were written, produced and broadcast for the Voice of the United Nations Command.

 The Vietnam detachment took part in the production of a bar of soap with eight different PSYOP messages that became visible as the soap was used.
 25,000 bars of soap were ready for the annual Tet campaign of February 1969.
 One former officer from the group told me that the soap propaganda caused some hand chaffing in the unit when everyone in his office was ordered to wash their hands over and over again to test out the use of soap bars and see how long it took the new messages to appear.